 3. Focus on your strengths.
 Don’t just list your previous work duties.
 Instead, use your resume to share your career highlights and achievements that set you apart from other applicants.

-4. Make your CV available online.
+4. Make your resume available online.
 There are a number of resume hosting sites that can maximize your exposure to employers.

 5. Don’t forget to proofread.
 This is an easy way to ensure your resume doesn’t get cast aside.
 If you are unsure of your editing abilities, consider consulting with a friend who has a penchant for spelling and grammar.

 Are you looking for a position as a waiter or server?
 A good resume will help you get hired as a crew member faster.
 If you’re looking for a little help with your resume, the resume examples below will help you get started.
 Use these crew member resume examples as a starting point, and then customize your resume to fit your needs.
 Get started today and put yourself in a better position to win the job tomorrow!